The Pros and Cons of Veganism for Runners

 In theory, this should allow runners on a vegan diet to run further, faster and for longer periods of time.

 Athletes, particularly women, have a greater risk for non-anemic iron deficiency when consuming a plant-based diet.
 Many athletes know that this can greatly affect athletic performance, especially in an endurance athlete.

 It has also been observed that in the supramaximal exercise athlete, an athlete that performs exercise in short duration at max effort, i.e. a sprinter, the evidence of lower muscle creatine concentration due to lack of animal protein has an effect on exercise performance.
 Creatine is an organic acid that humans replenish by eating animal protein.
 It's sole purpose is to provide energy to muscles.

-A plant based diet can lead to a lack of certain nutrients, so before committing it's important to understand the common deficiencies and how to overcome them:
+A plant based diet can lead to a lack of certain nutrients which in turn can increase the chances of injury.
+So before committing it's important to understand the common deficiencies and how to overcome them:

 - Iron - The iron requirement for those training intensely is higher than for the general population, with vegetable sources of iron not as well absorbed as animal sources.
 It’s estimated that iron-deficiency (anaemia) could be as high as 50 per cent in female athletes, so it’s especially important for vegan female runners to ensure they’re getting enough iron and supplements if tests show low iron levels.
 Lentils, chickpeas, kidney beans, almonds and cashew nuts and green leafy veg are all good sources.